Table of Contents

 - Stay organized.
 Organization is the backbone of effective bookkeeping for nonprofits.
 When you have a complete and correct general ledger with all of the information you need for specific reports, you can feel comfortable pulling those reports whenever you have a need for them.
 The best way to accomplish this?
 Use effective nonprofit bookkeeping software to store data and automatically generate the reports you need.

 - Set up regular meetings.
-The last thing we want during the day is more meetings.
-But between these two departments, it’s incredibly important to have regular communication.
-First, the two should reconcile any differences in records.
+During these meetings, the development and finance department will reconcile any differences in records.
 The finance department will also benefit from information about any major prospects, grants, and the types of giving the organization sees.

 Make sure your nonprofit sets some important policies and guidelines to communicate important information between the two departments.
 For instance, informing the finance department about grant reporting requirements or pledge campaigns in a timely manner will help during audits.